-- 2. Loosen the drain plug (1).
+- 2. Loosen the drain plugs (1).
 Allow the fluid to drain into the container until clean fuel can be seen. - 3.
-Tighten the drain plug (1).
+Tighten the drain plugs (1).
 Use hand pressure only.
 Dispose of the drained fluid in accordance with local regulations.